 - 3922 for acquisitions or purchases through an Employee Stock Purchase Plan (ESPP)

 Wealthfront clients can download their tax documents (1099-R for IRA withdrawals and consolidated 1099s for taxable accounts) directly from their dashboard by clicking on the menu item labeled “Documents.”
-These forms will become available in February, but you may receive additional correction documents going into March.
+These forms will become available starting in late January, but you may receive additional correction documents going into March.

 3. Review your year

 Was 2021 a big year for you?
 If so, those life events may come with some tax breaks.

 It’s time to decide if you’ll file your taxes separately or jointly.
 For most people, it makes sense to file your taxes jointly.
 This article can show you exactly how to decide.
 For example, if you or your spouse has an income-based student loan, filing separately could keep your payments from dramatically increasing.